aelidrys/Machine-Learning/LinearRegression/README.md

 # Linear Regression
 ## what is linear regression?
 Linear Regression is a [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) algorithm in machine learning, which is widely used for solving regression problems.
-Regression is a type of machine learning problem where the goal is to predict a continuous output variable based on one or more input variables.
+Regression is a type of machine learning problems where the goal is to predict a continuous output variable based on one or more input variables.

 ### example of linear regression usage